 The Fall Meeting is ISEA’s largest national meeting.
 It’s a time for product groups and committees to do the essential work of the association - developing standards, formulating legislative and regulatory positions and planning for the future.
-It’s also a time for member company representatives to network with peers in the industry, as well as regulators and other government officials who cross the Potomac to meet with us.
+It’s also a time for member company representatives to network with peers in the industry, as well as regulators and other government officials and industry allies.

 ISEA members heard the following presentations at the December 5 general session:

 Don Tolbert, Technical Director for Construction, Commercial Professional Services at Liberty Mutual.
 Tolbert provided an insurance company perspective on construction safety and health, and the role of PPE in protecting workers.
 He began by referring to the Liberty Mutual Workplace Safety Index, an annual publication identifying the leading causes of serious non-fatal workplace injuries.
 Five categories have topped the list every year: overexertion, fall on same level, bodily reaction (e.g. injuries from bending, climbing, reaching, etc.), fall to lower level and struck by object.
 Digging deeper into the data, he noted that more than half the incidents in non residential construction occur at height, with another walking through the jobsite.
 This points to the need for constant protection, even when not actually performing work.